MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 Note also that the receiver effectively operates in promiscuous mode, i.e. performs no filtering of MAC addresses.
-This is not really necessary, because the Nexyx board is connected to a switch, and the switch performs automatically the MAC address filtering.
+This is not really necessary, because the Nexys board is probably connected to a switch, and the switch performs essentially all the necessary MAC address filtering.